- 16 Mar 2023

 - 4 Minutes to read

-👤 This documentation is intended for Limited Contributors, Primary Contributors, and Workspace Admins.
+👤 This documentation is intended for Limited Contributors, Secondary Contributors, Primary Contributors, and Workspace Admins.
 Check with your Team Admin for additional access.

-In this detailed walkthrough, we will familiarize ourselves with how the Explore page works and demonstrate the process of configuring a chart and running a query.
+In this detailed walkthrough, we will familiarize ourselves with how the Chart Builder page works and demonstrate the process of configuring a chart and running a query.

 Review the Chart Source

 Verify your chart source before creating any chart.
-The top left of the Explorer displays the query source.
+The top left of the Chart Builder displays the query source.
 Depending on whether your using a Pre-saved Dataset or a SQL Editor query, you might see:

 |Pre-saved Dataset||SQL Editor Query|

-You can edit a pre-saved dataset directly from the Explore, but this will change all charts using the same dataset.
+You can edit a pre-saved dataset directly from the Chart Builder, but this will change all charts using the same dataset.